symbioticfi/relay-contracts/README.md

 # Middleware Development Guide

 **Warning: The SDK is a work in progress and is currently under audits.
+Major breaking changes are planned.
 Use with caution.**

 This repository provides a framework for developing middleware in a modular and extensible way.
 It leverages various base contracts and extensions to handle key functionalities such as operator management, access control, key storage, timestamp capturing and stake to power calculation.